ConstantinosCharalambous/comodulation/README.md

 The authoritative source for the archived InSight data, including all instruments is the Planetary Data System.
 SEIS data is archived at the [Geosciences node](https://pds-geosciences.wustl.edu/missions/insight/index.htm).
 Wind and pressure data from APSS sensors is archived at the [Atmospheres node](https://atmos.nmsu.edu/data_and_services/atmospheres_data/INSIGHT/insight.html).

 THe following MATLAB codes are included for producing the main figures in the paper.
-The code can easily be adapted to produce the rest of the figures given the parameters suggested in the paper:
+The code can easily be adapted to produce the rest of the figures given the parameters suggested in the paper, and can be further experimented by obtaining data as provided in the guidelines above:

 Figure1.m - Produces the spectrograms of Figure 1 (Note that the data to run the code are obtained from doi:...).
 This code can be adapted to produce the spectrograms of other figures in the manuscript with data from doi:10.18715/SEIS.INSIGHT.XB_2016, i.e. Figure 3, 4, 9, 10, 11 & 14.
 This code requires the removeLow.m function to run.